meganz/sdk/README.md

 The prior autotools and qmake build systems are still available but obsolete, so their usage is discouraged.

-### Tools
+### Building tools

-Some common development tools should be available in the system to be able the build the MEGA SDK.
+Some common development tools should be available in the system to be able the build the MEGA SDK and the needed dependencies:

 - Git: Use the one from your system package manager or install it from https://git-scm.com
-- CMake: Use the one from your system package manager or install it from https://cmake.org
+- CMake 3.18 or higher: Use the one from your system package manager or install it from https://cmake.org

-- A compiler, depending on the platform: Visual Studio for Windows, Xcode for MacOS, gcc for Linux.
+#### Windows

+Ensure you have installed a working Visual Studio to build C++ sources and the Windows SDK in your system.

+#### MacOS

+Xcode and the Developer tools are needed.
+To install the Developer tools, run the following command and follow the instructions:

+	$ xcode-select --install

+The following packages should also be available in the system:

-- To build 3rd parties with VCPKG in MacOS and Linux: autoconf, autoconf-archive, automake, pkg-config and NASM.
+ - autoconf, autoconf-archive, automake, pkg-config and nasm.

+You can use any package manager if you have one installed or build and install them from sources

+#### Linux

+For debian-based distros you can install the needed compilers and tools with the following command:

+	sudo apt install build-essential curl zip unzip autoconf autoconf-archive nasm

+Package names may be different for other Linux distros, but it should build having similar packages to the ones listed above.

-### Prepare the environment
+### Prepare the sources

 First of all, prepare a directory of your choice to work with the MEGA SDK.
 The `mega` directory will be used as the workspace directory in the examples in this document.